jyoshnakoppala/Snake-Game-using-java/README.md

 # Snake-Game-using-java
-A simple snake game made by using Java GUI Tools
+A simple snake game made by using Java GUI Tools : Swing and AWT